Breast Cancer: Radiation Therapy

 What to expect during internal radiation therapy

 For internal radiation therapy, the radiation is directed from inside the body.
 The radiation therapist places a small thin hollow tube (catheter) directly into the breast where the tumor used to be.
 Radioactive seeds or pellets are then put into the catheter for short periods of time each day.
 They are then removed when the treatment is over.
 Internal radiation may be done along with or instead of EBRT.
-Some types of internal radiation require a balloon-type device to be inserted into your breast (balloon brachytherapy).
+Some types of internal radiation need a balloon-type device to be inserted into your breast (balloon brachytherapy).
 The device is put into the hole the surgeon created when removing your cancer.
 This balloon device stays in place for about 7 to 10 days.
 Radiation is put into the balloon twice a day (for about 10 to 15 minutes each time) for a total of 5 sessions.
 Then the balloon is deflated and removed.
+Other types include intraoperative radiation where a machine in the operating room is used to deliver localized radiation to the surgical bed while you are asleep.
+Usually only one treatment is needed, although sometimes, especially if lymph nodes are positive, you may be recommended to have further external beam radiation therapy.

 Side effects of radiation therapy